ryanrygg/oview/README.rst

 OView
 =====

-OView is a mult-purpose image and data viewer for Omega hdf files.
+OView is a multi-purpose image and data viewer for Omega hdf files.

 The vision is to implement a core of reading and viewing functionality, and to be extensible for supporting new Omega-60 or Omega-EP hdf data sources.
 Some